Visiting the D-Day Sites in Normandy, France

 Further to the north on the very tip of Normandy, the port city of Cherbourg awaits, just north of a famous nuclear waste repository where there is a museum dedicated to the legendary French safety record over the years.

-You can tour the areas where they store the waste and learn about how the energy is produced in the country's 70 plus nuclear power plants.
+You can tour the areas where they store the waste and learn about how the energy is produced in the country’s 70 plus nuclear power plants.
+Many ferries offer service between Cherbourg and England, offering a chance for visitors to drive off and tour the country in their own cars.

 However you get to this innovative, delicious and historic part of the world, these D-Day sites and these compact Norman cities offer much to see and enjoy.